zareisajad/online-shop-django/README.md

 - favorites
 - reset password using email

-manager can access all this features in the custom dashboard in this address: http://127.0.0.1:8000/accounts/login/manager
+manager can access all this features
+in the custom dashboard in this address: http://127.0.0.1:8000/accounts/login/manager
+email: manager@example.com
+password: managerpass1234

 - add product
 - edit and delete a product
 - add new category